Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Decay of the energy

 where $P_0(r)$ is a polynomial in $r$ that behaves like $O(r^{-1})$ as $r$ tends to $+\infty$ and with coefficients depending only on $M$ and $\rho$.

 Finally, to obtain the claimed estimate \eqref{lemmapreliminary}, it is enough to add \eqref{energyabsorbed} to the previous inequality.
 This concludes the proof of the lemma.

 \end{proof}

-We are now going to explain how to the boundedness of the $r^p$ weighted energies $\tilde{E}_p(u)$ implies the time decay of the standard energy $E(u)$.
+We are now going to explain how to prove the boundedness of the $r^p$ weighted energies $\tilde{E}_p(u)$ implies the time decay of the standard energy $E(u)$.
 This is the core of the new method invented in \cite{RP}.
-We write a \textbf{refinement} of the classical argument with the notations of the paper.
-This will be important in section \ref{p=3}.
+We write a \textbf{refinement} of the classical argument, which will be important in section \ref{p=3}.

 \begin{lem} Suppose that there exists $1<p<2$ and $C>0$ such that for all $u_0(R)\leq u_1<u_2$

 and